Novatto Faucets Review & Rating Updated: September 16, 2025

 It illegally conducts business in Arizona, knowingly sells faucets that are illegal for sale under at least four U.S. statutes, and illegal for use in a household water system in any locality in Canada or the U.S. It has also ignored provisions of federal warranty law designed to protect consumers from illegal warranty manipulation.

-We can find no reason to buy Novatto faucets.
+We can find no earthly reason to buy Novatto faucets.

 They are off-the-shelf Chinese faucets of no particular design distinction and with no unique characteristics.
-Similar, if not identical, Chinese faucets that are certified safe, reliable, and lead-free through independent testing are imported by any number of other faucet companies, as the list above shows.
+Their quality seems reaonable, but similar, if not identical, Chinese faucets that are of equal quality and are certified safe, reliable, and lead-free through independent testing are imported by any number of other faucet companies, as the list above shows.

-If you install one of these faucets in your home, you are at risk, not just from the possibility of harmful chemicals or dangerous pathogens, but from the law.
+If you install a Novatto faucet in your home, you are at risk, not just from the very real possibility of harmful chemicals or dangerous pathogens, but from the law.
 If caught, you alone will bear the expense of replacing the faucet and possibly pay a small fine.
 But, in an ever-increasing number of jurisdictions, you can go to jail for a knowing and intentional violation.

 So, buyer beware.